Vol 4, No 4 (2021)

 Both innate and adaptive arms of immune system play role in tumor development.
 Moreover, genetic and epigenetic alterations, widely demonstrated in cancer cells, result in disturbances in molecular pathways regulating cell growth, survival, and metastasis.
 Knowledge of molecular and cellular mechanisms involved in carcinogenesis leads to improvement of targeted treatments for cancers.
 Similarly, allergies are immune related entities and are treated according to the molecular mechanisms of hypersensitivity reactions.
 Some studies support the hypothesis of inverse association between cancer and susceptibility for allergies but the correlation is not simple and some demonstrate positive relation.
 For example, in some studies histamine released in response to allergens plays a role in tumor progression, probably through maintaining survival of myeloid derived suppressor cells (MDSCs).
 However, in other studies, the protective role of IgE against carcinogenesis have been reported.
 In this review, the role of immune system and specific molecular mechanisms in cancer and allergy will be discussed.
 Based on separately mentioned factors, interactions between these two seemingly disparate entities will also be presented.
 We conducted this review to illustrate potential molecular and cellular mechanisms underlying the association of cancer and allergy and make a basis for future interventions.

-Background and Objective: Inflammatory bowel disease, including Crohn's disease and ulcerative colitis is a complex multifactorial disease which the exact cause is not clear.
-This study evaluates interleukin 23 receptor gene polymorphisms in patients with inflammatory bowel disease.
+Background: Inflammatory bowel disease (IBD), including Crohn's disease (CD) and ulcerative colitis (UC), is a complex multifactorial disease for which the exact cause is not clear.
+In this study, the researcher aimed to evaluate interleukin 23 receptor (IL23R) gene polymorphisms in patients with inflammatory bowel disease.

-Conclusion: The present study showed that there were no associations between IL23R polymorphisms and CD and UC in Khuzestan population.
-In addition we found that C/A-97952 and G/A-43045 gene polymorphisms in IL-23R are related to special phenotypes.
-Further functional analysis with larger sample size and other known IL-23 receptor genotypes is necessary to confirm any association with UC and CD in our population
+Conclusion: The present study showed that there were no associations between IL23R polymorphisms, CD, and UC in the Khuzestan population.
+In addition, we found that C/A-97952 and G/A-43045 gene polymorphisms in IL-23R are related to special phenotypes.
+Further functional analysis with a larger sample size and other known IL-23 receptor genotypes is necessary to confirm our population's association with UC and CD.